Skip to main content

 Phase 02 (Schema) documents the three-table normalization that turns the flat CSV into a queryable database: the per-attempt attempts table that mirrors the source, the per-student students table that derives twelve aggregates including eventually_passed and total_attempts, and the term_order lookup that makes term-quarter math a one-line JOIN instead of an embedded CASE WHEN.

-Phase 03 (Exploration) covers the orientation queries: campus first-time pass rates with confidence intervals computed inline in SQL, program-level breakdowns by pathway, cohort-level trends across the two-year window, and the time-from-graduation-to-test distribution that surfaces the multimodal pattern the source phase flagged.
+Phase 03 (Exploration) covers the orientation queries: campus first-time pass rates with confidence intervals computed inline in SQL, program-level breakdowns by pathway, cohort-level trends across the two-year window, and the time-from-graduation-to-test distribution that surfaces the concentrated pattern the source phase flagged.

 The case study philosophy lives at the biblioteca.
 The reproducibility-is-the-floor commitment holds: anyone can re-run any query in this case study, change the parameters, and ask their own questions against the same database the prose cites.